 Since the procedure has become more accessible, many patients who might otherwise be opposed to surgery have considered getting lip fillers done.
 While many patients are familiar with lip filler before and after photos, they are less informed on what to expect immediately after receiving the injections.

 Below is a guide on what to expect immediately after getting lip fillers as well as the weeks following the procedure:

 2. Feeling of Something Being “Inside” your Lips

-Initially, the feeling of the injectable in your lips may feel a little foreign.
-Almost like there is some kind of object inside your lips.
+Initially, the feeling of the injectable in your lips may feel a little foreign – almost like there is some kind of object inside your lips.
 Some doctors will suggest massaging out your lips to even out texture.
 Many patients report feeling like there’s a lump or bump under their skin, although this is usually not noticeable by other people.
 Regardless, this feeling is not permanent and should subside within a day or two.

 3. Mild Pain

-Even though the numbing cream will block out most of the pain of your injections for you, as this wears off, you may be left with some stinging and slight pain.
-Any significant pain can be reduced with over-the-counter pain killers.
-But most patients report their pain being a minor inconvenience rather than something to really worry about.
+Even though the numbing cream will block out most of the pain of your lip injections for you, as the effect of the cream wears off, you may be left with some stinging and slight pain.
+Any significant pain can be reduced with over-the-counter pain killers, but most patients report their pain being a minor inconvenience rather than something to really worry about.
 In fact, most patients say that the anticipation of the needle used during the procedure causing more anxiety and nervousness than the procedure itself!

-Because the injections involve a small needle going under the surface of your skin, you will likely experience some swelling and inflammation for about 48 to 72 hours after your lip injections.
+Because administering the injections involves a small needle going under the surface of your skin, you will likely experience some swelling and inflammation for about 48 to 72 hours after your lip injections.
 The actual material injected into your lips also initially causes some inflammation.
 This inflammation will likely increase even more the day following your injections.
 While you may leave the office thinking your lips are WAY bigger than you wanted, rest assured that your lips will shrink down to the shape and size you anticipated.

 With minimal pain and downtime, lip fillers are a great option for patients looking for a quick boost to their look.
 Fillers also only last about six to nine months.
 This means if you are curious, you can try them out without the fear of undergoing a permanent transformation!

 Ask your Mia Aesthetics representative about adding on lip fillers to your surgical procedure for a quick and easy boost to your look!